kaiachain/kaia-docs/docs/nodes/service-chain/configure/value-transfer.md

 # Transfer Value

-As explained in the Klaytn design section, Service Chain supports value (KLAY, ERC-20, and ERC-721) transfer between parent chain & child chain.
+As explained in the Kaia design section, Service Chain supports value (KLAY, ERC-20, and ERC-721) transfer between parent chain & child chain.
 This page shows how to enable the value-transfer feature in SCN.

 After setting up the EN and SCN, the following procedure is required to enable value-transfer between chains.